 Figure 5.
-JODHPUR TECHNIQUE (JT) – Depiction of success of the technique in a non-healing foot ulcer of a diabetic patient with diabetic foot (diabetes controlled with HbA1C < 6.5 X one year).
+JODHPUR TECHNIQUE (JT) – Depiction of success of the technique in a non-healing foot ulcer of a patient with diabetes with diabetic foot (diabetes controlled with HbA1C < 6.5 X one year).
 (A) Baseline multiple ulcers over the foot involving the heel and medial malleolus (pressure sites).
-The lesions are chronic non-healing ulcers (CNHUs) as they failed to heal despite multiple treatment sessions using collagen dressings, platelet-rich fibrin matrix (PRFM), hyberbaric oxygen as well as one flap transplant that necrosed within 4 weeks; and (B) Complete healing of ulcers can be appreciated after 3 months of two sessions of JT performed one month apart.
+The lesions are chronic non-healing ulcers (CNHUs) as they failed to heal despite multiple treatment sessions using collagen dressings, platelet-rich fibrin matrix (PRFM), hyperbaric oxygen as well as one flap transplant that necrosed within 4 weeks; and (B) Complete healing of ulcers can be appreciated after 3 months of two sessions of JT performed one month apart.

 Contributed by Dilip Kachhawa, MD, and Sidharth Sonthalia, MD, DNB, MNAMS